2 - 40 pounds

-The average length of brown trout is between 8-24 inches but can grow up to 39 inches as well depending on the habitat.
+The average size for this fish is 8-24 inches but can grow up to 39 inches depending on the habitat.
 They can weigh from 1 – 9.5 pounds.

-The spawning season for these fishes start in fall and early winter, and the river trout mostly look for head riffle or freshwater stream to spawn.
-The site is dug by Brown trout female, where the eggs are laid and covered with gravels.
+The spawning season for these fish starts in fall and early winter.
+River trout look for a head riffle or a freshwater stream to spawn.
+The site is dug by the females, where the eggs are laid and covered with gravel.
 Hatching occurs in spring.

-Brown trout Food Brown trout consume aquatic insects, salamanders, frogs, worms, crustacean mollusks, and other fishes.
-In the sea, they can eat alewives and other small fish.
+Brown trout consume aquatic insects, salamanders, frogs, worms, crustacean mollusks, and other fish.
+In the sea, they eat alewives and other small fish.